geojeff/busser/README.md

 to be considered is the way the system of handlers works, compared to the modifications done in Busser.

+Evaluate IcedCoffeeScript, with its addition of *await* and *defer*, for replacing code in busser's handler exec methods, for cases where counts are used to wait for overall completion.
+See [IcedCoffeeScript](http://maxtaco.github.com/coffee-script/).

 Another build tools treatment to be considered is that in Blossom, released by Erich Ocean (erichocean), https://github.com/fohr/blossom.
 Blossom's build tools take a fresh approach to the way SproutCore frameworks are